pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.insert_image`          PDF only: insert an image :meth:`Page.insert_link`           PDF only: insert a link :meth:`Page.insert_text`           PDF only: insert text :meth:`Page.insert_textbox`        PDF only: insert a text box :meth:`Page.links`                 return a generator of the links on the page :meth:`Page.load_annot`            PDF only: load a specific annotation
+:meth:`Page.insert_image`          PDF only: insert an image :meth:`Page.insert_link`           PDF only: insert a link :meth:`Page.insert_text`           PDF only: insert text :meth:`Page.insert_htmlbox`        PDF only: insert html text in a rectangle :meth:`Page.insert_textbox`        PDF only: insert a text box :meth:`Page.links`                 return a generator of the links on the page :meth:`Page.load_annot`            PDF only: load a specific annotation